 Joanne has worked in affordable housing for most of her career.
 Using the experience, knowledge and learning gained from her involvement on the ICNW framework, Joanne was very much involved in designing the new ICN framework.
 Joanne is responsible for the day to day management of the framework along with performance management within the Development Team.

-Mischa Hollens (Development Apprentice) – responsible for administration support for the framework.
+Mischa Hollens (Development Administrator) – responsible for administration support for the framework.

 Rick Clark (Head of Procurement) – responsible for procurement compliance.

 Rick has over 10 years experience of procurement in the social housing sector, and leads Great Places’ Procurement Team.
 Rick is responsible for ensuring that Great Places’ procurement is compliant with UK Legislation and delivers value for money, along with leading on Social Value generation though Great Places’ supply chain.
 Rick and his team helped develop and realise the latest ICN framework, ensuring that compliance and Social Value are at the heart of the new framework offer.